Robustness through Data Augmentation Loss Consistency: DAIR: Data Augmented Loss Invariant Regularization

-While we have already compared DAIR-SQ with several consistency regularization alternatives, we want to specifically focus on a closely related DAIR variant called DAIR-L1, i.e., $\mathcal{R}_1(\ell(z; \theta), \ell(\widetilde{z}; \theta)) = |\ell(z; \theta) - \ell(\widetilde{z}; \theta)|$.
-As we already observed in \Cref{sec:dair-sq-better}, DAIR-L1 either outright failed or was unstable on majority of the experiments we have performed so far.
-The following lemma further investigates the discrepancy between DAIR-SQ and DAIR-L1: \begin{lemma} For any non-negative loss function $\ell$,
+While we have already compared DAIR-SQ with several consistency regularization alternatives, we want to specifically focus on a closely related DAIR variant called DAIR-L1, which has already appeared in the literature for invariant data augmentation~\citep{garg2019counterfactual}.
+As we observed in \Cref{sec:covariance}, DAIR-L1 either outright failed or was unstable on the toy example.
+The following lemma further investigates the discrepancy between DAIR-SQ and DAIR-L1: